kirilligum/ethonline2023-goodprompt/README.md

 1. author view:

-    a. manual: enter  context,instruction,response,source
+    1. manual: enter  context,instruction,response,source
-    b.
-LLM parsing: drop in a file (discord or emails) and LLM figures out the list of data points {context,instruction,response,source}
+    1. LLM parsing: drop in a file (discord or emails) and LLM figures out the list of data points {context,instruction,response,source}
-    c. dashboard that shows data, income and progress
+    1. dashboard that shows data, income and progress

 2. reviewer view
     a. data object card: